Endodontics – Root Canal Treatment

 - A tooth with deep decay

 - Breakdown or loss of a filling

-New dental techniques and the development of fine instruments, enables root canal treatments to be completed more efficiently and comfortably than ever before in as few as two appointments.
+New dental techniques and the development of fine instruments, enables root canal treatments to be completed more efficiently and comfortably than ever before in as few as 2 appointments.

 Your comfort is our priority; a local anaesthetic is administered and will numb the entire area so you are completely relaxed.
 A latex sheet called a dam is placed around the tooth receiving treatment to keep the area sterile, dry and protected, it will also prevent the spread of any infection.

 If treatment is required as a result of tooth decay, it is firstly removed before a chamber to access the tooth roots is carefully made in the top of your tooth.
 The infected pulp is then removed, the root chambers are cleaned sterilised, re-shaped and smoothed.
 To fill your root canals, miniature cone-shaped rubber seals called ‘gutta percha’ are sealed in the canals with a special root canal sealant.

 Often following root canal treatment your tooth will be brittle as a portion of the natural tooth structure needs to be removed to enable access to the tooth roots, therefore a crown will need to be placed to restore its strength and appearance.
 Should an extensive amount of your tooth need to be removed due to the effects of decay, a titanium post, or glass fibre post can be placed to provide extra support.

 You may experience some post-treatment discomfort for several days following your procedure.
 A cold compress and over-the-counter pain relief medication can alleviate any discomfort.
 We will schedule a follow-up exam to monitor the healing of your tooth.